val-brandcave/realwired-onboarding/README.md

 1. Start at http://localhost:3000
 2. Complete Module 1 (Organization Setup)
 3. See the Hub for the first time
-4. Complete remaining modules (Definitions, Team & Groups, Routing, General Settings, IT Checklist)
+4. Complete remaining modules (Definitions, Team & Groups, Vendors, Routing, General Settings, IT Checklist)
 5. View hub "All Complete" celebration
 6. From the hub, choose "Create Test Order" to simulate routing